kriskhub/tucan_grade_notifier/README.md

 # TUCAN Grade Crawler

 This tool searches at intervals for the latest grades from the TU Darmstadt campus management website and stores them locally in a database.
-If required, an e-mail address can be added to the execution to be notified by e-mail for each updated grade.
+If desired, an e-mail address can be added to the execution in order to get notified by e-mail for each updated grade.

 ## Setup